dema-u/st-backtester/README.md

 <li><em>Patch</em> - patch release that signifies a small bug or similar</li>
 </ol>

-All releases that are under development and are not ready to be allocated real capital will have a ```dev``` flag for release.
+All releases that are ready to be deployed using real money and are not ready to be allocated real capital are to be labelled with ```real``` flag.

 ## Capital Allocation